 No. The Act removes the monopoly for wheat and barley; however, a voluntary CWB remains.
 The interim CWB will be in place for up to five years as it makes the transition to full private ownership.
 The Government is committed to assisting the CWB during the transition period.

 - 5. Can the interim Canadian Wheat Board market grains other than wheat and barley?

 Yes, it can market all crops defined as grain under the Canada Grain Act, as of August 1, 2012.
 In September 2012, the CWB established its first canola pool.

 - 6. Why the five year transition period?

-An orderly transition period will allow sufficient time for the CWB to adjust its operations to better meet the needs of those farmers who choose to market their commodities through the CWB.
+Five years was an estimate of the amount of time required by the CWB to adjust its operations to better meet the needs of those farmers who choose to market their commodities through the CWB.

 - 7. How does the removal of the monopoly affect the economy?

-There is great potential for the grain industry in our economy.
+The grain industry is an important driver of our economy.
 An open market is attracting investment, encouraging innovation, and creating value-added jobs.
 The removal of the monopoly allows farmers to sell their grain directly to a processor, without being forced to go through the CWB.
-In an open market, farmers and industry are free to respond to market demands by innovating their farming and processing practices, and should be rewarded with premium returns.
+In an open market, farmers and industry are free to respond to market demands by innovating their farming and processing practices, and can be rewarded with premium returns.

 - 8. Are jobs affected?

 A top priority for the Government is the economy, in which agriculture plays a vital role.
 An open market for Western Canadian grain farmers is attracting investment and encouraging innovation, which in turn creates value-added jobs and builds a stronger economy.
 Wheat and barley continues to be grown, handled and shipped from Western Canada, and the industry still needs handlers, shippers, and marketers.